ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 as possible, so it was important for me to store the audio itself.
 This way I'm guaranteed not to be bottlenecked by an incomplete data storage when I inevitably come up with interesting ways to analyze data that would require going back to the raw audio.
 So to me, it made sense to store everything in a database.
-I have familarity with [SQLite](https://www.sqlite.org/index.html), so I wrote a bare-bones Python class to interface with SQLite that's based off of the `db` module of another repo I contribute to, [anvio](https://github.com/merenlab/anvio/blob/master/anvio/db.py).
+I have familiarity with [SQLite](https://www.sqlite.org/index.html), so I wrote a bare-bones Python class to interface with SQLite that's based off of the `db` module of another repo I contribute to, [anvio](https://github.com/merenlab/anvio/blob/master/anvio/db.py).
 It supports basic reading and writing of data, as well as playing back stored audio.
 You can check it